exitflynn/DeGrasse/README.md

 ## Installation and Setup:

--1.
-Go to the [Discord Developers Portal](https://discord.com/developers/) and create a new bot with intents-enabled.
+(0. Sign-up on <https://api.nasa.gov/#signUp> and get the API key.
+Then go to the [Discord Developers Portal](https://discord.com/developers/) and create a new bot.O)
-0. Sign-up on <https://api.nasa.gov/#signUp> and get the API key.

 1. Clone the repository:
 ```console
 $ git clone https://github.com/exitflynn/DeGrasse.git